Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 ```bash
    az aks command invoke --resource-group $ClusterRGName --name $ClusterName   --command "kubectl get certificate -n ratingsapp"
 ```

+> :warning: Letsencrypt does not always work.
+If you continue to encouter issues whereby the status isnt changing to Ready = True, skip this step and test the optional http deployment above instead, then move on to the next step.

 If you notice the status is not changing after a few minutes, there could be a problem with your certificate request.
 You can gather more information by running a describe on the request using the below command.